SrPerso/Mower_GP_Simulator/Readme.md

 	R 		->Restart the position to start
 	O		->Put the player in Start position and radio music starts to play

+WARNING:
+When you open the visual studio project you need to change the Debugging working directory to Game.

 #This project is being developed by: